Rocky13170/Rocky13170/README.md

 - 💞️ I’m looking to collaborate on ... ??
 - 📫 How to reach me ... ryanhansen00@hotmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I'm goin' to Toronto in Oct to see IRON MAIDEN for the 6th time!!!!
+OOOOOH Yeeeeeaaaahhhhhh!!!

 <!---
 Rocky13170/Rocky13170 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.